-According to GlobalData, South Africa is the world’s eighth-largest producer of gold, with output of 3,941koz in 2022, up by 3% on 2021.
-Over the five years to 2021, production from South Africa decreased by a CAGR of 1.14% and is expected to rise by a CAGR of 4% between 2022 and 2026.
-GlobalData uses proprietary data and analytics to provide a complete picture of this market in its report.
+According to GlobalData, South Africa is the world’s eighth-largest producer of gold in 2022, with output up by 3% on 2021.
+Over the five years to 2021, production from South Africa decreased by a CAGR of 5.66% and is expected to rise by a CAGR of 4% between 2022 and 2026.
+GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Gold Mining to 2026 report.
 Buy the report here.

 Leading producers of gold in South Africa are Harmony Gold Mining, AngloGold Ashanti, Gold Fields, Sibanye Stillwater and Northam Platinum.
-Harmony Gold Mining's output was 1,339koz in 2021, up by 23% on 2020.
-AngloGold Ashanti produced 284.11koz, a decrease of 20%, and output from Gold Fields was 249.58koz, an increase of 5% on the previous year.
+During 2020-2021, Harmony Gold Mining's output was up by 23%, AngloGold Ashanti's output decreased by 20%, while output from Gold Fields increased by 5%.

-For more detailed analysis of gold in South Africa, buy the report here.
+For more detailed analysis of global gold mining, buy the report here.

 GlobalData